-The Tri-County Regional Planning Commission (TCRPC) serves as the Metropolitan Planning Organization (MPO) for the Peoria-Pekin Urbanized Area.
+The Tri-County Regional Planning Commission (referenced here as TCRPC or Tri-County) serves as the Metropolitan Planning Organization (MPO) for the Peoria-Pekin Urbanized Area.
 As the MPO, TCRPC prepares the region's Transportation Improvement Program (TIP) annually.
-The TIP is a short-term plan with a detailed listing of near term regionally significant projects and represents the programming of transportation improvements for the Peoria-Pekin Metropolitan Planning Area (MPA) from July 1, 2023, through June 30, 2027.
+The TIP is a short-term plan with a detailed listing of near-term regionally significant projects and represents the programming of transportation improvements for the Peoria-Pekin Metropolitan Planning Area (MPA) from July 1, 2023, through June 30, 2027.

-The Fiscal Year (FY) 2024 - 2027 TIP is a four-year program of highway, transportation alternatives, and transit projects developed to fulfill the requirements set forth in the current Federal infrastructure bill, the Infrastructure Investment and Jobs Act, 2021 (IIJA).
+The Fiscal Year (FY) 2024 - 2027 TIP is a four-year program of highway, transportation alternatives, and transit projects developed to fulfill the requirements outlined in the current Federal infrastructure bill, the Infrastructure Investment and Jobs Act, 2021 (IIJA).
 The purpose of the TIP is to document highway, transportation alternatives, and transit projects programmed within the Peoria-Pekin Metropolitan Planning Area (MPA) for the next four FYs.
 This includes all surface transportation (highway and transportation alternatives) and public transportation (operations and capital) receiving federal and state funding or the project is regionally significant.

-The FY 2024 - 2027 TIP is a result of the comprehensive, coordination, and continuing (3-C)

-urban transportation planning process within the Peoria-Pekin MPA.
+The FY 2024 - 2027 TIP is a result of the comprehensive, cooperative, and continuing (3-C) urban transportation planning process within the Peoria-Pekin MPA.
 The programs listed in this document have been locally vetted and approved by the Commission.
-Projects included in the Surface Transportation Project Table and the Mass Transit Project Table are eligible to received federally funding.
+Projects included in the Surface Transportation Project Table and the Mass Transit Project Table are eligible to receive federal funding.
 Project funding is derived mainly from four primary sources, in addition to previously obligated project funding:

-- Local tax levies,

-- Motor fuel tax (MFT),
+- Local tax levies - Motor fuel tax (MFT)

-- State funding, and

-- Federal funding.
+- State funding - Federal funding